Questions About Insurance Access & Unions? Contact Labor United

 The AFL-CIO, for example, offers a Union Plus program that provides supplemental life and accident policies for union workers.
 Auto, homeowners and renters’ insurance programs are also available, as are vision, dental, prescription drugs and various retiree health insurance plans.

 Have an Illness or Injury?
-The Role Labor Unions Play in Disability Insurance Coverage
+Use Your Labor Union Benefits to Access Disability Insurance

-When a union worker becomes disabled because of an illness or injury, the labor union often steps in to help the union worker apply for government disability benefits such as Social Security.
+When a union worker becomes disabled because of an illness or injury, union workers are able to utilize labor union benefits to easily apply for government disability benefits such as Social Security.
 Labor unions may help them find an advocate or attorney who can coordinate disability insurance benefit packages from Social Security, union-provided programs and employer packages to maximize compensation.
 If a union worker becomes disabled, he or she may be able to receive:

 - Monthly disability income